rstormsf/factual-nodejs-driver/README.md

 ```

 ## Submit
 Submit new data, or update existing data.
 Submit behaves as an "upsert", meaning that Factual will attempt to match the provided data against any existing places first.
-Note: you should ALWAYS store the commit ID returned from the response for any future support requests.
+Note: you should ALWAYS store the *commit ID* returned from the response for any future support requests.

 Full documentation: http://developer.factual.com/api-docs/#Submit

-Place specific Write API examples: http://developer.factual.com/write-api/
+Place-specific Write API documentation: http://developer.factual.com/write-api/

 ```javascript
 factual.post('/t/us-sandbox/submit', {